Women's, Gender, and Sexuality Studies

 - Your Internship Essay and Presentation Requirements

-For more information on the internship, contact the Coordinator of Women's and Gender Studies, Dr. Karey Harwood
+For more information on the internship, contact the Coordinator of Women's, Gender, and Sexuality Studies, Dr. Karey Harwood

-- WGS 210 Women and Gender in Science and Technology* sample syllabus
+- WGS/STS 210 Women and Gender in Science and Technology* sample syllabus

 - WGS 220 Men and Masculinities

-- WGS 300 Introduction to Feminist Theories* (offered in Fall 2014 as WGS 393) sample syllabus
+- WGS 300 Introduction to Feminist Theories* sample syllabus

 - WGS 310 Women’s and Gender Studies Internship *